Cointopay/WooCommerce-Marketplace/readme.txt

 1. Download and install Woocommerce
 2. Download and install WC Marketplace
 4. Download and install WCMP Cointopay Gateway plugin using the built-in Word Press plugin installer.
-If you download WCMp Cointopay Gateway plugin manually, make sure that it's uploaded to /WP-content/plug ins/ and activate the plug in from the Plugin menu from your WordPress dashboard.
+If you download WCMp Cointopay Gateway plugin manually, make sure that it's uploaded to /wp-content/plugins/ and activate the plugin from the Plugin menu from your WordPress dashboard.
    Alternatively, follow these steps below and install the addon:
    Plugins > Add new > Upload plugin > Upload wcmp-cointopay-gateway.zip > Install Now > Activate Plug in.
-5. Configure marketplace features from WCMp > Settings > Payment tab
-6. Configure the checkout settings from WooCommerce > Settings > Payment tab > Cointopay.
+5. Configure the checkout settings from WooCommerce > Settings > Payment tab > Cointopay.

 == Changelog ==
 = 2019-12-06 - Version 1.1.0 =